thomas-alectio/AlectioSDK/examples/object_detection/README.md

 ### 6. Build Dataset state process
 The dataset state process helps the Alectio team to generate a reference database with a mapping between list of indices and the corresponding imagenames within your custom dataset object.
 The return of the `getdatasetstate` function is a dictionary.
-For example  a dict named ` trainstate ` that returns the indices in the dataset object mapped to imagenames as seen below
+For example  a dict named ` trainstate ` that returns the indices(int) in the dataset object mapped to imagenames(str) will look like this

 ```
-trainstate ={1: "images/train/cat1.jpg,
+trainstate ={ 1: "images/train/cat1.jpg,
               2: "images/train/dog1.jpg,
               3: "images/train/bike0.jpg,
               ...
               ...
             }

 ```